satyamsingh5512/SKyMed/vercel-setup.md

 4. Set up custom domain (optional)
 5. Configure monitoring and alerts

-Your SkyMed Emergency Delivery System is now optimized for Vercel! 🚁✨
+Your AeroVita Emergency Delivery System is now optimized for Vercel! 🚁✨